-Recent projects include A Gift (2018), a video and sound installation that reflects on the importance of charity shops in the current economic climate, and their ability to generate alternative communities of need, and Play As Radical Practice (2017), commissioned by Serpentine Galleries’ Changing Play programme, testing the subversive power of play within an evermore compartmentalised education system.
+Recent projects include equal play (2021-2022), a play installation, reading space and participatory project looking at equality and care through the lens of childcare and men’s roles in it.
+La Bona Mort / The Good Death (2021), a collaborative project exploring end of life and grief, A 24-Hour Truce (2019), a public reading/performance on sexuality, anti-sexism and feminism, part of the ongoing Achilles Heel Project, A Gift (2018), a video and sound installation that reflects on the importance of charity shops in the current economic climate, and their ability to generate alternative communities of need, and Play As Radical Practice (2017), commissioned by Serpentine Galleries’ Changing Play programme, testing the subversive power of play within an evermore compartmentalised education system.

 In 2010 Potrony was awarded a Triangle Network International Fellowship at CCA, Lagos in Nigeria, to investigate the relationship between faith, gender and sexual identity.
 He then developed Faith (2010-2013) a multi-channel video installation based on the meetings and conversations he had during the residency in Lagos and in Whitstable, Kent – where he developed a second part of this inquiry.

-He is currently developing Achilles Heel, researching anti sexist men’s groups of the 70s and 80s, who were striving for a new type of masculinity that would embrace and support Feminism.
+He is currently developing The Achilles Heel Project, researching anti sexist men’s groups of the 70s and 80s, who were striving for a new type of masculinity that would embrace and support Feminism.